rust-lang/rust-forge/src/policies/llm-usage.md

 - An accepted FCP by teams using rust-lang/rust.
 - An objective concern raised about active harm the policy is having on the reputation of Rust, with evidence, as decided by a leadership council FCP.

+Changes to the guidance in the rustc-dev-guide have no special requirements for modification.